Office: PAC 105

 Likes earned his doctorate at the University of Kentucky, has a Masters Degree from Western Kentucky University, and BA from Maryville University-St. Louis.
 Likes also attended Southern Methodist University as an undergraduate and took graduate courses at SIU-Carbondale.

 Likes is married to Tammy Garrison, former chief meteorologist for WDRB-TV Louisville, KY and owner of Magnolia Quarter Horses.
 Together they are legal guardians for Katie Pearson.
-When not at work, Likes enjoys spending time with family, working out, bike riding, water-skiing and watching football.
+When not at work, Likes enjoys spending time with family, weight training, bike riding, water-skiing and watching football.

 Recent documentary topics and links: